 Spencer and the T-Bones is what you get when you mix a soulful singer with a rock’n rhythm section and funky horn line.
-The band features Williamsport’s own Spencer Sweeting on vocals with eight of the area’s top musicians.
+The band, based in Williamsport PA, features Stacia Abernatha on vocals with eight of the area’s top musicians.
 Their playlists include covers that span Motown hits; classic rock; funk; soul; jazz; rhythm and blues; and, some original compositions.

 Stevie Wonder, Bruno Mars, the Temptations, Fitz and the Tantrums, Van Morrison, Cee Lo Green, The Eagles, Billy Preston, Chicago and even Edgar Winter and Led Zeppelin are among the many artists and groups that provide Spencer and the T-Bones with the material to craft a musical statement they can call their own.

 The vision that led to forming the band came from a watching a performance by Don Henley where he used trombones, and only trombones, in his horn line.
 Once known as K. T. and the T-Bones, the band began evolving in 2009.
 The “T-Bones” were originally manned by four trombones and rhythm section with members of the band doing some of the vocals.
-Then Spencer came along.
-Actually, Spence Sweeting is an established singer in the Billtown area and is no stranger to blues, gospel and soul music.
-When members of the original band wanted to add a singer he was the natural choice.
+Our next chapter included Spencer Sweeting on vocals.
 With a few more changes- trading one ‘bone for a bari sax and adding a keyboard player (gotta love that Hammond B3!) the band has created a niche with their innovative sound.
+Commitments to family, church and community made it necessary for Spencer to step back from singing with the band.
+We welcome Stacia Abernatha as our new singer!

 For more information and booking, contact Spencer and the T-Bones: firstname.lastname@example.org